HVLepage/cavep-undc/_docs/site-network/RT08A.md

 Average pH readings of about 8.5 in November are as expected.
 At these levels the alkalinity of the river is highly suitable for aquatic life and indicative of clean water.

 ### Site Description
-Site T8a lies in the Rio Laraos valley at 2914m asl and just above the confluence with the Rio Canete.
+Site T8a lies in the Rio Laraos valley at 2914m asl and just above the confluence with the Rio Cañete.
 It is located in the temperate zone, above the HEP station G2, in a picturesque section of the valley.
 The valley at this point is narrow with a v-shaped profile and a narrow flood-plain.
 Bed load in the river channel is comprised of scattered large boulders, gravels, and smaller stones.
 River flow in the Rio Laraos is year-round and delivers a minimal input to the Rio Canete.
 This is probably because water abstraction is significant for the settlement of Laraos and the surrounding terraces.

 The study site which is dominated by alders, agaves, and tall natural scrub.
 Above the narrow flood plain valley sides are as at RC11 and all the observations made for that site apply to T8a as it is only 100 metres away.